Looking for relief from

 The Pippa Fitness Pessary Device Effectiveness and Safety Study is a clinical trial of a self-managed, non-surgical, non-prescription product intended to prevent urine leakage caused by stress urinary incontinence (SUI).
 Over 29 million American women have SUI, defined by Mayo Clinic's Health Library as: "Urine leaks when you exert pressure on your bladder by coughing, sneezing, laughing, exercising or lifting something heavy."
-Although SUI is different than urgency incontinence, some women SUI also experience urgency or frequency.
+Although SUI is different than urgency incontinence, some women with SUI also experience urgency or frequency.

 You may qualify for the study if you are a female, at least 18 years old, live near a study location, consistently leak during light exercise, and have no prior vaginal surgery.
-CLICK HERE to answer additional qualifying questions.

 What is a pessary?